Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 [To Dick Wursten] I've enjoyed your comments very much.
 Thank you.

 There is another theory about the date of Christmas (Dec.
 25).
-I don't know where it originates, but I like it.
-Supposedly the ancients believed that the date of a person's death coincidewith the date of their conception.
+I don't know where it originates, but like it.
+Supposedly the ancients believed that the date of a person's death coincides with the date of their conception.
 Since the date of Jesus death is associated with the Jewish Passover, the Festival of the Annunciation was set very early as March 25.
 Having established March 25 as the date of Jesus' conception, Christmas would then be celebrated -- you guessed it, December 25.
 It is also interesting that Christians (also Lutherans) celebrate the Nativity of St. John the Baptist on June 24.
 The summer solstice is June 22.
 From then on the days get shorter and shorter until the winter solstice, December 22, at which time they begin to get longer.
 John said, "He must increase, but I must decrease" (Jn 3:30).
 Interesting how picturesque and full of imagery the Church year is, and how much it teaches.

 Thomas Braatz wrote (December 9, 2001):